brbisheng/brbisheng.github.io/about/readme.md

-Is there universal truth?
-What we discover is different patterns, or 'conditions --> results'.
+Is there a universal truth?
+What we discover are different patterns, or 'conditions --> results'.

+Now, are there universal ways of dealing with things?

 I love summarizing methods which can be generalized.